 Carole Smith Petro

 Three years later, she assumed the role of the President's Executive Assistant, ultimately becoming the Chief of Staff in the President's Office.
-Later, Petro went on to become Associate Vice President for University Communications, and today she serves as the Associate Vice President and General Manager of WBFO, the University's highly acclaimed NPR affiliate.
+Later, Petro went on to become Associate Vice President for University Communications, and Associate Vice President and General Manager of WBFO, then the University's highly acclaimed NPR affiliate.

-Throughout her career, Petro's professional activity has often focused on women's issues.
-She has done numerous presentations on sex equity in higher education administration, interests in ethical and legal issues on campus.
+Throughout her career, Petro's professional activity often focused on women's issues.
+She did numerous presentations on sex equity in higher education administration, and in ethical and legal issues on campus.
 Petro helped establish the Western New York Regional Committee for the Advancement of Women in Higher Education Administration from the American Council on Education's (ACE) Office of Women in Higher Education (OWHE).

-Petro has been active in UB's administration in many other ways.
+Petro was active in UB's administration in many other ways.
 In 1996, she was the Co-chair of the University's Sesquicentennial celebration.
-She has also acted as a liaison to the President's Review Board on Promotions and Tenure, the Intercollegiate Athletic Board and the Research Advisory Council.
-Petro has also served in 1993 as Chair of UB's State Employees Federated Appeal (SEFA) Campaign (part of United Way effort) and Co-Chair of the 2004 Presidential Inauguration Committee.
+She also acted as a liaison to the President's Review Board on Promotions and Tenure, the Intercollegiate Athletic Board and the Research Advisory Council.
+Petro also served in 1993 as Chair of UB's State Employees Federated Appeal (SEFA) Campaign (part of United Way effort) and Co-Chair of the 2004 Presidential Inauguration Committee.

 Affiliation(s): WBFO, University Communications

 Record Group(s): 33